 Judah

-Judah, the fourth son of Jacob and Leah, played a pivotal role within the lineage of Israelite history and is prominently regarded in the Book of Mormon.
-Acknowledged for the blessing of kingship prophesied in his lineage (Genesis 49:10), this blessing was historically fulfilled by the reigns of David and his descendants and ultimately in the messianic kingship of Jesus Christ.
+Judah, the fourth son of Jacob and Leah, was the ancestor whose line received the blessing of kingship (Genesis 49:10): the sceptre would not depart from Judah until Shiloh came.
+The blessing was borne out in the reigns of David and his descendants and in the kingship ascribed to Jesus Christ.

-As an ancestor of the Israelites, Judah’s name became associated with both a tribe and a geographical territory.
-The tribe of Judah, descending from him, settled in the region south of Jerusalem and Jericho, delineated on the east by the Dead Sea and flanking the Philistine-occupied Mediterranean plain to the west.
-When the unified kingdom of Israel fractured after Solomon’s death, the southern kingdom assumed the designation of Judah (1 Kings 12), attributable to Judah’s predominant tribe.
+Judah’s name passed to both a tribe and a territory.
+The tribe descended from him settled south of Jerusalem and Jericho, bounded on the east by the Dead Sea and on the west by the Philistine-held Mediterranean plain.
+When the kingdom of Israel split after Solomon’s death, the southern kingdom took the name Judah after its dominant tribe (1 Kings 12).

-The capital of the united kingdom, Jerusalem, remained a pivotal religious and political hub for the kingdom of Judah following the nation’s split.
-Throughout its history, Judah experienced times of vassalage to larger powers such as Assyria and then Babylon, stretching from approximately 732 to 586 B.C.
-The end of the Judean kingdom was marked by the Babylonian destruction of the temple and significant parts of Jerusalem, leading to the exile of many Israelites and ushering in the designation of the remnants as the Jews (2 Kings 25).
+Jerusalem, capital of the former united kingdom, remained the religious and political center of Judah after the split.
+Judah was a vassal to Assyria and then Babylon from about 732 to 586 B.C.
+The kingdom ended with the Babylonian destruction of the temple and much of Jerusalem and the exile of many Israelites; the surviving people came to be called the Jews (2 Kings 25).

 ❮ 이전